mengnans/Cars-Today/README.md

 Or

-You can use this account: user name is **test**, and the password is **test**.
+You can use this account: username is **test**, password is **test**.

 **Note that:**
-The login page for normal user is https://whispering-oasis-77503.herokuapp.com/login
+The login page for the normal user is https://whispering-oasis-77503.herokuapp.com/login

 ### Role explanation